autowarefoundation/autoware.universe/f1tenth/readme.md

    ./setup-dev-env.sh
    ```

-   IMPORTANT: During installation, when asked whether to `Install Cuda Driver?`, enter `N` as the cuda driver is already installed with the Jetpack.
-If force the cuda driver installation here, it can mess up the kernal and cause error at bootup.
-You will need to reflash the Jetpack
+   `IMPORTANT`: During installation, when prompted whether to `Install Cuda Driver?`, enter `N` as the cuda driver is already installed with the JetPack.
+If you force the cuda driver installation here, it can mess up the kernal and cause error at bootup.
+You will need to reflash the JetPack if this happens

-3. Under the `autoware` folder, go to the auto.repos file and change the version of `universe/autoware.universe` from `main` to `f1tenth_galactic`
+3. Under the `autoware` folder, go to the `auto.repos` file and change the version of `universe/autoware.universe` from `main` to `f1tenth_galactic`

 ## Set up Autoware workspace